madhurxyz/marcy-pet-tracker/README.md

 ## Overview

 This project was made as part of Marcy Lab School's Lead Instructor interview process.
 This is a simple CRUD app that helps you keep track of your pets.
-This app aheres to the following [requirements](https://github.com/The-Marcy-Lab-School/lead-instructor-take-home-challenge).
+This app adheres to the following [requirements](https://github.com/The-Marcy-Lab-School/lead-instructor-take-home-challenge).

 **Tech Stack:** JavaScript, React, Express, Node.js, and MongoDB.